 In addition, the person that has been referred could receive a $20 bonus if they deposit $100 within the first 30 days of signing up.

-To keep this Equitable Bank review comprehensive, you’ll find a list of con’s for the service as well.
+To keep this EQ Bank review comprehensive, you’ll find a list of con’s for the service as well.
 We’ve kept it honest and true to our experience and what we’ve ready about other customers’ experiences.